Baloghia inophylla

-Baloghia inophylla is a rainforest tree of eastern Australia.
-It is also known as the brush bloodwood, as it occurs in brushes, (a nineteenth-century term for rainforest), as well as bloodwood, as the clear sap is blood red.
-Other common names include ivory birch and scrub bloodwood.

-Distribution

-Brush bloodwood occurs on the eastern coast of Australia from Mount Dromedary (36° S) near Narooma in southern New South Wales to Coen (13° S) in far north Queensland.
-It also occurs in New Caledonia, Lord Howe Island and Norfolk Island.
-The habitat is most types of rainforest except the cool temperate forests.
+Baloghia inophylla, commonly known as the scrub bloodwood, brush bloodwood or ivory birch, is a plant in the spurge family Euphorbiaceae, native to rainforests of eastern Australia and New Caledonia.

 Description

-It is a medium-sized tree, reaching 25 m in height and with a trunk diameter of 50 cm.
+Baloghia inophylla is a medium-sized tree, reaching 25 m in height and with a trunk diameter of 50 cm.
 The trunk is usually cylindrical, though some tree bases are fluted.
 The bark is creamy brown, with reddish and brown markings.
 The bark also features raised squarish plates of bark.

 Leaves are thick and glossy, 7–13 cm long.
 They are opposite, simple, not toothed, mostly oblong in shape, though at other times elliptical or oval.
 Identification of this species is made easier when noticing the blunt leaf point and nearly horizontal leaf veins.
 At the base of the leaf are two swollen glands.
 Leaf stalks are 8 mm long, and somewhat channelled on the upper side.

-Creamy pink flowers occur on racemes in the months of May to January.
+Creamy pink flowers occur on racemes from May to January.
 The five-petaled flower is fragrant, relatively large and attractive.
 Male and female flowers form on separate racemes.

 The fruit matures from February to May, though occasionally at other times of the year.
 It is a brown roundish capsule 12 to 18 mm long.
 Inside are three cells, with a single mottled brown seed inside, 8 mm long, although many capsules contain no seeds.
 Fresh seed germinates reliably, and cuttings strike well.

-Uses

-The sap forms a red pigment.
+Taxonomy

+This plant was first formally described by the German botanist Johann George Adam Forster, who gave it the name Croton inophyllus.
+His description was based on a specimen from New Caledonia, and was published in his book Florulae insularum Australium :prodromus in 1786..
+A number of other names have since been published by other authors (see Synonyms), some based on the same plant specimens that were used for Forster's original description (homotypic names), and some based on other specimens of the plant (heterotypic names).
+In 1986 all of these alternate names were transferred to the new combination Baloghia inophylla by the English botanist Peter Shaw Green who published his work in the Kew Bulletin.

+Distribution and habitat

+The scrub bloodwood occurs along almost the entire east coast of Australia, from Tilba Tilba in southern New South Wales, to Coen on Cape York Peninsula.
+It also occurs on Lord Howe and Norfolk Islands as well as New Caledonia.
+The habitat is tropical, subtropical and warm temperate rainforest.
+The altitudinal range in north Queensland is 400 to 900 m.